dstore-dbap/LumberMill/README.rst

 ::
     wget https://raw.githubusercontent.com/dstore-dbap/LumberMill/master/conf/example-stdin.conf
     echo "I'm a lumberjack, and I'm okay" | lumbermill -c ./example-stdin.conf

+If you get a "command not found" please check your pythonpath setting.
+Depending on how you installed LumberMill, the executable can either be found in the bin dir of your python environment (e.g. /usr/lib64/pypy-2.4.0/bin/lumbermill) or in your default path (e.g. /usr/local/bin/lumbermill).

 Other basic configuration examples can be found `here <https://github.com/dstore-dbap/LumberMill/tree/master/conf>`_.